View the project on GitHub. jakob-schuster/matchbox

 A Bool expression can be used in a conditional.

-Alternatively, pattern matching can be performed on an expression using the is keyword.
+Alternatively, pattern matching can be performed on an expression using the matches keyword.
 Reads can be pattern-matched with error tolerance, and trimmed regions can be extracted.
 For more information, see Patterns.

 # trim off polyA tails